josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 </div>

-The `ng generate` command creates the `projects/my-lib` folder in your workspace, which contains a component and a service inside an NgModule.
+The `ng generate` command creates the `projects/my-lib` directory in your workspace, which contains a component and a service inside an NgModule.

 <div class="alert is-helpful">